PeterPierinakos/vanilla-rustlang-server/README.md

 A static web server is a kind of web server which only serves static content.
 This includes HTML, CSS and JS.
 Static web servers do _not_ have support for doing back-end business logic or interacting with databases out of the box.

-### Is VRS production-ready?

-I see no problem with using it for production.
-However, please be informed that you should **NOT** pass sensitive data through JS or interact with databases as it was not meant to be used for this purpose.
-Additionally, since it is licensed under a FOSS license I have no warranty for any damages and you are free to make issues if you encounter any bugs.

 ### Example use cases of VRS

 - A portfolio which is mostly HTML & CSS and a little bit of JS.